A Bayesian approach to out-of-sample network reconstruction: INTRODUCTION

-So far, the parameters defining ERGs have been determined by employing the traditional maximum-of-the-likelihood estimation procedure~\cite{garlaschelli2008maximum,vallarano2021fast,divece2023deterministic}, a choice dictated by the particularly simple request induced by applying the latter to ERGs: in symbols, $\langle\mathbf{C}\rangle=\mathbf{C}^*$, with $\langle\mathbf{C}\rangle$ indicating the ensemble average of the constraints and $\mathbf{C}^*$ their empirical value.
+So far, the parameters defining ERGs have been determined by employing the traditional maximum-of-the-likelihood estimation procedure~\cite{Handcock2003InferenceDegeneracy,garlaschelli2008maximum,VanDuijn2009MPLEvsMLE,vallarano2021fast,divece2023deterministic}; in the case of ERGs, in fact, it leads to the particularly simple request that the expected value of each constraint equals the corresponding empirical value: in symbols, $\langle\mathbf{C}\rangle=\mathbf{C}^*$, with $\langle\mathbf{C}\rangle$ indicating the expected value of the vector of constraints and $\mathbf{C}^*$ the empirical one.

 Coming to the purpose of reconstructing a graph topology, one of the most effective models is the Undirected Binary Configuration Model (UBCM)~\cite{park2004statistical,squartini2011analytical,Fronczak2012,squartini2015unbiased,cimini2019statistical}, induced by the degree sequence $\{k_i\}_{i=1}^N$, with $k_i=\sum_{j(\neq i)}a_{ij}$ indicating the number of neighbors of node $i$, $a_{ij}$ indicating the entry $(i,j)$ of the adjacency matrix $\mathbf{A}$ of a binary undirected network and $N$ indicating the total number of nodes.
 More formally, the UBCM assigns $\mathbf{A}$ the factorized probability distribution reading